 Expansion Card Slots

 You might be familiar with the term PCI (Peripheral Component Interconnect).
-It is used to install additional components like Wireless adapters, graphics cards, etc. PCI is an expansion bus that is used to transfer data between the computer (i.e. CPU and RAM) and the connected peripheral device.
+It is used to install additional components like Wireless adapters, graphics cards, etc. PCI is an expansion bus that is used to transfer data between the computer (i.e., CPU and RAM) and the connected peripheral devices.

 A bus can be understood as a path through which the data travels.
 The term refers to both the software and the hardware required to transfer data.
-A bus has two parts, the address bus which passes the information about where the data should go, and the data bus which carries the actual data to be transferred.
+A bus has two parts, the address bus, which passes the information about where the data should go, and the data bus that carries the actual data to be transferred.

 Modern motherboards include the PCIe (PCI Express) slots which are an upgrade over the conventional PCI and PCI-X expansion bus standards.

-Various SATA versions namely, SATA 3.2, mSATA, eSATA, etc exist and are used depending on the configuration of the machine.
-For example, mSATA or mini-SATA is used for SSDs and hard drives installed in laptops.
+Various SATA versions, namely SATA 3.2, mSATA, eSATA, etc., exist and are used depending on the configuration of the machine.
+For example, mSATA or mini-SATA is used for SSDs and hard drives installed on laptops.

-Computers have a main power supply unit but it is not possible to deliver power to all the components directly from it.
+Computers have a main power supply unit, but it’s not possible to deliver power to all the components directly from it.
 Hence, power connectors are used to distribute the power from the main supply to various components like RAM, CPU, chipset, and expansion cards.

-Motherboards also have Flash ROM which a non-volatile memory chip uses to store the BIOS of the system.
+Motherboards also have Flash ROM, which is a non-volatile memory chip used to store the BIOS of the system.
 Apart from these, additional components like the USB (Universal Service Bus), disk controllers, ethernet controllers, etc. exist on the motherboard.
-Modern motherboards also have on-board graphics chips (like Intel HD Graphics) and sound cards which are directly soldered on them.
+Modern motherboards also have integrated graphic chips (like Intel HD Graphics) and sound cards that are directly soldered on them.
 The internal graphics cards are capable of handling the basic graphics processing of the machine and provide video output through VGA and HDMI ports.

 So, that’s all I know about Motherboards.
-If I have failed to include some major point, please let me know in the comments section below.
+If I have failed to include some major points, please let me know in the comments section below.